Running Start Program

 Students must be in 11th or 12th grade as determined by the public high school.
 Home schooled students will work with their school's District Office annually to determine grade level (home school students in the Bellingham District should contact the high school registrar).
 Students attending a private school must register with a public high school to receive Running Start funding.

 Eligible students must place at college-level English and reading as determined by Accuplacer tests.

 To qualify for Running Start, students take both the Sentence Skills (English) and Reading placement tests.
 (Students who have earned a score of "4" or "5" on the AP English Language/Comp exam are exempt from placement testing.)
 A one-time Testing Fee of $20 will be charged unless the student is eligible for a Fee Waiver.

 - Tuesday, December 10, 2013 - 3-5pm, Laidlaw 121

 Important testing information:

 - Bring picture ID with you.
 Arrive on time.
-Complete forms in the Running Start office before paying fees.
+Before paying the testing fee, come to the the Running Start office in Laidlaw 134 to complete forms.

 - When you complete the English and Reading tests, you will be given your scores.
 Please bring them to the Running Start Office where you will receive more information and learn about your next steps.
 If you need further information about enrolling in courses, please contact the Running Start Office at 360.383.3123 or email email@example.com.